grdnrio/px-aws-cluster-multi/README.md

 # What

 This will provision one or more Kubernetes clusters, along with Portworx, on an AWS VPC.
+If there is more than one cluster, ClusterPairs will be configured with the first cluster as the source, and each of the other clusters as the destination.

 # How